 Hygge is not seasonal

 Yes, it’s true that for many people hygge is a winter thing.
-The winter months in Denmark of course get very cold and dark, so it’s no surprise the Danes like to make their home environment so cosy and inviting.
+The winter months in Denmark, of course, get very cold and dark, so it’s no surprise the Danes like to make their home environment so cozy and inviting.
 But there’s nothing to say you can’t hygge it up in spring, summer or autumn as well.

 Don’t overdo your hygge